LATINX GRADUATION

 Two graduates will serve as MC for the evening.
 All graduates are eligible to apply.
 Finalists will audition for the Graduate committee.

-The celebration is funded by La CASA, the Latinx/Chicanx Center for Advocacy and Student Affairs in partnership with the Latino Alumni Association.
-The ceremony is planned by La CASA staff members and the Latinx Graduation Committee; faculty, staff and students.
+The celebration is funded by La CASA in partnership with the Latino Alumni Association.
+The ceremony is planned by La CASA staff members and the Latinx Graduate Celebration Committee; faculty, staff and students.

 Absolutely!
 As long as it is not happening at the same time (most don’t), you should be all clear to participate in both graduations!